 Aged Care Collaborative An initiative established by ARIIA to harness the collective wisdom of the aged care ecosystem to invest in and implement evidence-based solutions that address complex workforce challenges.
 Aged Care Collaborative Advisory Group An independent group of invited members who bring their professional and personal experience to provide expertise and guidance to the initiatives of the Aged Care Collaborative.
 Aged Care Provider An organisation approved by the Aged Care Quality and Safety Commission to deliver Australian Government subsidised home, residential, or flexible care services.
-Co-contribution Funding provided by the Recipient to match grant funds 1:1 minimum (cash and/or in-kind).
-Consortium Coordinated by ARIIA, successful recipients will participate in a working group to realise project objectives under a shared project governance and implementation framework Eligibility Criteria The qualifying conditions which must be met to apply for a grant.
-Grant Funding ARIIA funding provided through the Aged Care Collaborative Flagship Projects Implementation Site The site chosen by the applicant to implement the project.
+Co-contribution Funding provided by the Recipient to match grant funds 1:1 minimum (cash or in-kind).
+Consortium Coordinated by ARIIA, successful recipients will participate in a working group to realise project objectives under a shared project governance and implementation framework.
+Eligibility Criteria The qualifying conditions which must be met to apply for a grant.
+Grant Funding ARIIA funding provided through the Aged Care Collaborative Flagship Projects.
+Implementation Site The site chosen by the applicant to implement the project.
 This may be one of the organisation's residential aged care services or one home care region.
-National Aged Care Mandatory Quality Indicator Program (QI Program) The QI Program currently collects information from residential aged care services on 11 quality indicators across critical areas of care that can affect the health and wellbeing of aged care home residents.
-It is proposed that a QI program for home aged care services will be introduced in July 2026.
 Organisational Readiness An organisation's suitability and capability to implement the project.
 See section 'Organisational Readiness' below for further detail.
 Project Information and Application Guidelines This document which contains the relevant information for potential applicants.
-Subject Matter Experts (SMEs) Embedded Data and Clinical Subject Matter Experts (SMEs) will be funded by ARIIA separately to the Grant Funding to provide advice and project mentoring to participants across the entire project lifespan.
+Subject Matter Experts (SMEs) Embedded Subject Matter Experts (SMEs) will be funded by ARIIA separately to the Grant Funding to provide advice and project mentoring to participants across the entire project lifespan. · · · · · · · · · · · · · · · · · · ·